dimaMachina/graphql-eslint/docs/rules/alphabetize.md

 Enforce arrange in alphabetical order for type fields, enum values, input object fields, operation selections and more.

+> Note: this rule will autofix only fields without comments (between or around)

 ## Usage Examples

 ### Incorrect